lichen-community-systems/youme/docs/midi-events.md

 }
 ```

-There are no additional parameters beyond the required `type` value, which must be set to `continue' for this message
+There are no additional parameters beyond the required `type` value, which must be set to `continue` for this message
 type.

 ## Control